Antonomasia3rd/stuff/tech diary/android (phone)/kgclient Samsung A34.md

 ## WHY to copy it first to internal storage
 since it's "encrypted", i'm afraid i'll forgot that it's still decrypted XML format and it may bootloop (someone pls test this i'm playing safe okay-)

-6. exit from adb shell (just type exit)
+5. exit from adb shell (just type exit)
-7. pull it to your PC's storage (i use desktop)
+6. pull it to your PC's storage (i use desktop)

    e.g. `adb pull /sdcard/device_policies.xml D:\Desktop`
-8. now open the .xml with your preferred text editor
+7. now open the `.xml` with your preferred text editor

+# some proof

 ![image](https://github.com/Antonomasia3/stuff/assets/89201774/9708415c-7626-4729-9323-009533dd4f66)

+## what this means

+i have currently 6 users (with the ID of 0, 10, 11, 12, 95, and 150), and then executes that to check whether Device services (aka. `kgclient`) is installed or not

+the very below command (`pm list packages -u`...) means:

+* `-u` is to show uninstalled packages
+* `grep` is basically searching the string for the specified character (which in this case it's `kgclient`)